philbudden/dp203/azure_stream_analytics.md

     - Monitoring devices.
     - Gateways.

-- Azure Stream Analtyics is used to processing data streams in real-time.
+- Azure Stream Analytics is used to processing data streams in real-time.

 - Inputs include:
     - [IoT Hub][iot]